 I have put together a Costa Rica 7 day itinerary.
 This 7-day itinerary includes 2 scenic waterfalls, beaches, jungles, and the Arenal Volcano.
 My trip took place in the first week of May.
 I had low season prices with very little rain.
 The Guanacaste region has a late start for the rainy season.
 So you can luck out and get good weather at a good price!

 Fly into Liberia or San Jose Airport and drive to La Fortuna/ Arenal Volcano area.
 I recommend renting an SUV to drive yourself since you will have more freedom to stop and do what you want.
-We rented an SUV and drove the entire 7 days.
+We rented an SUV and drove the entire 7 days in Costa Rica.
 Just be sure to rent the vehicle by a reputable company and get the mandatory insurance that is needed.
 I used Adobe rent a car and would recommend them.
-This trip will take approximate 3 hours or more of drive time from Liberia.
+This trip will take approximately 3 hours or more of drive time from Liberia.
 I also recommend renting a WIFI hotspot so you can use Waze to navigate around.
 WIFI is limited in Costa Rica but most restaurants and hotels will have WIFI.
-I also suggest turning off your mobile cellar network on your cellphone, so you are not charged roaming.
+I also suggest turning off your mobile cellar network on your cellphone, so you are not charged roaming!

 **Tip – Be careful at the Liberia or San Jose airport.
 There will be people flagging you down trying to help with your luggage.
 They are pushy and will cart your luggage and wait while transportation arrives then expect a tip.
 Grab your luggage and wait for your